bjagadesh81/restservices/README.md

 # restservices
-sandbox for getting familiar with spring mvc rest and jap-hibernate
+sandbox for getting familiar with spring mvc rest and jpa-hibernate